A Brief Overview of Cosmetics Regulations in the United States (and Canada and Europe)

 Aug 11, 2021 · 3 min read

-This includes products like skin care products, fragrance, makeup, nail polish, facial cleanser, hair care products, hair coloring, and deodorant.
+This includes products like skincare products, fragrances, makeup, nail polish, facial cleanser, hair care products, hair coloring, and deodorant.
 It also includes substances intended for use as components of cosmetic products; also, while it does include specialized cleansers (i.e., synthetic detergents), it does not include soap.

 Some cosmetic products may also be classified as drugs under the law.
 This applies if a product makes a medicinal claim (to treat skin conditions, block the sun’s harmful rays, etc.).
 For more information, see here.